-- Odometer - The function is designed to indicate the number of miles your bike has travelled.
-This can be very handy in determining when you bicycle needs some maintenance work, such as replacing the bicycle chain.
+- Odometer - The function is designed to indicate the number of miles your bike has traveled.
+This can be very handy in determining when your bicycle needs some maintenance work, such as replacing the bicycle chain.

 - Stopwatch - If you are planning to incorporate sprints into your workout, a stopwatch can prove very handy.
-It can help you in increasing overall cardiovascular and muscle strength as well as enhancing endurance.
-There are certain models that feature an auto start/stop function so only the time spent on the saddle is measured.
+It can help you increase overall cardiovascular and muscle strength as well as enhance endurance.
+Certain models feature an auto start/stop function so only the time spent on the saddle is measured.

 - Altimeter - This feature measures the highs and lows of the cycling ride.
 This can be very useful when training for a specific race or when monitoring the elevation of the cycling tour.

 - Clock - Works like an ordinary clock that reflects the time.
 Some models are also equipped with alarms.

 Bicycle speedometers are the most precise way of measuring the amount of physical work you've done, but if you keep glancing at your speedometer every few seconds, you may get discouraged at how slowly the numbers are increasing.